Campbell Park

 Campbell Park is the name of the central park for Milton Keynes (England) and an electoral ward of the civil parish of Central Milton Keynes.
-(The nearby Campbell Park (civil parish) previously included the park but no longer does so.
+(The nearby civil parish called Campbell Park previously included the park but no longer does so.
 It did not change its name after the park district was transferred to CMK Town Council).

 The park is listed (grade 2) "due to its historic interest and innovative architectural design".

-The Park
+The park

 The park, part of Central Milton Keynes civil parish (rather than Campbell Park CP), takes up the larger part of the district.
 It was named in honour of the first chairman of Milton Keynes Development Corporation, Jock Campbell, Baron Campbell of Eskan.
 It is accessed from the main retail/service/entertainment district at the end of Midsummer Boulevard by a footbridge over the Marlborough Street (B4146, V8) cutting.
 From here, the park slopes downwards to the Grand Union Canal.
 A junction between the Grand Union and a new Bedford & Milton Keynes Waterway is proposed for this area.

 The park is listed (grade 2) by Historic England, and had previously attracted praise in the Pevsner Architectural Guides:

 Campbell Park, the city park, links central MK to a vast swathe of parkland down to the Ouse Valley, in all the largest and most imaginative park to have been laid out in Britain in the 20th century.

 — Pevsner and others, The buildings of England: Buckinghamshire.

 The magnificently generous city park [is] on the right scale for the city.
 It lies on axis with the shopping centre and rises to a mound, intentionally reminiscent of a prehistoric site, before spreading out with an exhilarating panorama over Newlands, Willen Lake and its surrounding parkland, with which it makes a single tract of countryside.

 — Pevsner and others, The buildings of England: Buckinghamshire.